 - The project's potential to provide real involvement and positive learning outcomes for the Graduate Research Assistant.

-- Deadline for applications: October 15th, 2019.
+- Deadline for applications: November 15th, 2023.

-- Notifications to faculty by November 8th, 2019.
+- Notifications to faculty by December 7th, 2023.